Cheap agents could cost UK consumers half a £Billion in wasted fees (see update notes)

 Having independenltly cross referenced this data with HMLR, The EPC register etc, it is clear that the data I had relied upon was not robust.
 However, the post was written in good faith based on the reasonable assumption that commercial data from a PLC should be reliable (and believed to be relied upon and accepted by the ASA in other cases).

-the 60 to 70% of customers who didn’t go on to sell would have paid almost half a billion pounds to these firms for nothing.
+The 60 to 70% of customers who didn’t go on to sell (based on the West Cornwall figures extrapolated nationally) would have paid almost half a billion pounds to these firms for nothing/ no completed sale as advertised (to the end of the sample date in May 2016 from January 2014).

 There has been a great deal of press coverage of the savings that owners might be able to make with an on-line agent as opposed to the more traditional agents.
 However, notwithstanding, recent ASA rulings that some of these claims are misleading; the hidden costs of putting your home up for sale with an on-line agent do not appear to have been calculated by many journalists or consumer champions and, has been conveniently left-out of these agents ‘savings’ calculations in their advertising literature.